abdullahizzat/ship-tracker/README.md

 # ship-tracker
-a display use to plot position of vessels on the sea based on data recorded and decoded from AIS signals
+Integrated Design Project under university requirements subject. building a display to plot position of vessels on the sea based on data recorded and decoded from AIS signals uses c++